6. Dolphin – Phase 4#

 The C runtime we use has not changed compared to the previous assignment.
 See the corresponding description in the previous assignment

-Start by designing the AST and the Typed AST declarations for both functions and comma expressions.
+Start by designing the Typed AST declarations for both functions and comma expressions.

 Tackle function and comma expressions separately.

-Start with functions, and proceed with modifying and debugging each phase that needs to be changed in this assignment. a. if you decide to split work among group members, each of the parser, semantic analysis, and code generator, can be worked on independently, for as long as you adhere to the AST interfaces, and know how to put together the individual pieces. b. if you decide to work on the assignment in the order of the phases, work from the parser to semantic analysis to code generation.
+Start with functions, and proceed with modifying and debugging each phase that needs to be changed in this assignment. a. if you decide to split work among group members, each of the parser, semantic analysis, and code generator, can be worked on independently, for as long as know how to put together the individual pieces. b. if you decide to work on the assignment in the order of the phases, work from the parser to semantic analysis to code generation.

 Move onto comma expressions, and implement support for them in the parser, semantic analysis, and code generation, as in the previous step.